spwhitton/consfigurator/doc/tutorial/os_installation.rst

              (live-installer-built-for test.example.com))

-Then once the live system has booted on the target host, you'd use the DISK:HOST-VOLUMES-CREATED and INSTALLER:CHROOT-INSTALLED-TO-VOLUMES properties to complete the installation.
+Then once the live system has booted on the target host, you'd use the DISK:HOST-VOLUMES-CREATED and INSTALLER:CHROOT-INSTALLED-TO-VOLUMES-FOR properties to complete the installation.

 To prepare a live image that is capable of installing more than one system without an Internet connection, you'd probably need to investigate including